 |Lethargy||Behavioural changes such as biting or growling|

-If a blockage from an object is suspected, then your vet will use x-rays to validate the condition.
-Several x-rays will always be required using contrast dye (dyes) to identify the item.
+If an object’s blockage is suspected, your vet will use x-rays to validate the condition.
+To identify the item, several x-rays will always be required using contrast dye (dyes).

-Your veterinarian will also want to conduct blood tests to assess if your Frenchies general health has also been adversely affected by the obstruction.
+Your veterinarian will also want to conduct blood tests to assess if the obstruction adversely affects your Frenchies’ general health.

-They will also try to rule out any potential other causes such as enteritis, pancreatitis, parasites, or hormonal diseases like Addison’s disease.
+They will also try to rule out potential causes such as enteritis, pancreatitis, parasites, or hormonal diseases like Addison’s disease.

 Treatment of Foreign Body Ingestion